vestrel00/contacts-android/docs/dev-notes.md

 - a new row in the RawContacts with account name and type set to null
 - 0 or more rows in the Data table with a reference to the new Contacts and RawContacts Ids

-> It is possible to create RawContacts without any rows in the Data table.
-See the **Data required**
+> ℹ️ It is possible to create RawContacts without any rows in the Data table.
+See the
-> section for more details.
+> **Data required** section for more details.

 For example, creating 4 new contacts using the native Android Contacts app results in;